plagov/advent-of-code/README.md

-# Advent of Code 2021
+# Advent of Code

-My solutions to Advent of Code 2021 puzzles.
+My solutions to Advent of Code puzzles from different years.
 Solving using Kotlin standard library.
 All algorithms are located in `src/main/kotlin` package.
-Answers are validated with unit tests using Kotest framework in `src/test/kotlin` package.
+Answers are validated with unit tests under `src/test/kotlin`.